DreamworldSolutions/dw-input/README.md

 - Provide `type` property to set type of input e.g ("text", "email", "number").
 [List of all input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#%3Cinput%3E_types)
 - Set `icon` and `iconTrailing` to show prefix and suffix icon
 - Performs validation on blur.
 It also performs validation on User type if input is invalid.
-- `errorInTooltip` and `warningInTooltip`: way to show warning and error text in tooltip and tip trigger on trailing icon hover.
+- `hintInTooltip`: way to show hint, warning, and error text in tooltip and tip trigger on trailing icon hover.
+Icon is depends on type of hint text.
+If error hint then it show error(red) icon, if warning hint then it show warning(orange) icon otherwise it shows info(grey) icon.
 - `tooltipActions`: way to add tip action while error and warning text in tip. on action click event named `action` dispatch.

 #### tooltipAction